A Batalha do Passinho: Synopsis

 The style of dancing which developed in the favelas of Rio de Janeiro and is known as passinho evolved out of the funk carioca culture.
-After a video of a group of friends at a barbecue, Passinho Foda, received four million hits on YouTube, dancers from other communities began to upload their own home-made clips, and the dance quickly spread across Rio de Janeiro.
+After a video of a group of friends at a barbecue, Passinho Foda, received four million hits on YouTube, dancers from other communities began to upload their own home-made clips, and the dance quickly spreads across the city.
 The documentary shows the dancers and the phenomenon expanding beyond the bailes, slums and DJs.